nd-tung/chuyen2nguoi/README.md

 ### v0.7
 - Topics categorized by sensitivity from 1 to 5 points with color-coded cards.

+### v0.8
+- The special "18+" topic now awards 8 points for a correct guess.

 ### v0.6
 - Added per-topic scoring with points shown on topic cards.